Here is your complete travel guide to the tourist spots in Apayao!

 Indeed, Apayao offers countless and hidden natural wonders.
 It is a sure hit for those looking to experience a rustic and simple life in the wilderness.

-1. Dupag Rock Formation (Luna)
+1. Dupag Rock Formation

-The topography of Dupag rock made it a hiding place of the locals and insurgents during the wars and uprisings.
+The topography of Dupag rock made it a favorable hiding place of the locals and insurgents during the wars and uprisings.
 It, therefore, plays a major historical role in the area.
 To get here, one needs to hike for some 30-45 minutes.
-Undeniably, it is now one of the most featured tourist spots of Apayao.
+It is now one of the most featured tourist spots in Apayao.

-2. Bayugao Falls (Luna), Apayao
+2. Bayugao Falls

-3. Lussok Cave and Underground River
+3. Lussok Cave & Underground River

 Once inside, one can catch sight of stunning stalactite and stalagmite rock formations.
 One could simply wonder how such beauty formed.
 In addition, numerous bats inhabit the cave.
 These indicate the rich biodiversity inside the cave and the surrounding area.
-To date, this is one of the most popular tourist spots of Apayao.
+To date, this is one of the most popular tourist spots in Apayao.

 4. Calanasan Philippine Eagle Sanctuary

 Calanasan’s forests also host a rich diversity of other flora and fauna species including the Northern Luzon cloud rat.
 Giant Rafflesia flowers can also be spotted.
-On many areas, giant dipterocarp trees such as lawaan dominate.
+In many areas, giant dipterocarp trees such as lawaan dominate.
 They can be as tall as a 10-story building.
 It would even take around 20 people hurdling together to circle their massive buttresses.

-5. Gololan Falls (Kabugao), Apayao
+5. Gololan Falls